ozsay/yaba/packages/website/docs/getting-started.md

 ## Build Your Project

-Run you build command.
-Usually `webpack` or a wrapper `npm` script.
+Run your build command.
+Usually a `webpack` command or an `npm` script.